rtic-rs/rtic/book/en/src/internals/conceptual_view.md

 ## Software queue: task dispatchers

 The software queues are maintained by task dispatchers.
-They can be thought of as "pre-wired" hardwa re tasks initiated by the NVIC.
+They can be thought of as "pre-wired" hardware tasks initiated by the NVIC.

 Each task dispatcher keeps a queue of tasks which are ready to execute; this queue is referred to as the ready queue.
 Spawning a